12 Friendsgiving Food Ideas to Make This Year’s Gathering Your Best Yet

 If You’re Into Both Shortcuts and Stellar Results

 This festive vegetarian dish also doubles as a centerpiece.
 Store-bought pizza dough gives you a head start on this incredibly easy but elegant fall recipe.
 With rich caramelized onions and a hint of sage, this Friendsgiving food idea is perfectly in-season and super tasty.

 Get the recipe: Squash and Caramelized Onion Whole-Wheat Twist

 If You Want To Go Rogue While Hosting Friendsgiving

 Nothing brings people together like a pot of warm, melted cheese.
 Skip the turkey–instead, grate some Swiss and Gruyere, and crowd around a pot with dipping options galore.
-Get creative with your cheese fondue recipe and include fruit, like apples or pears, to the mix.
-Set out more bread than you might think you need because no one will be able to stop dipping.
-Surely a Friendsgiving to be remembered.
+Get creative with your cheese fondue recipe and include fruit, like apples or pears, in the mix.
+Set out more bread than you might think you need, because no one will be able to stop dipping.

 Get the recipe: Cheese Fondue

 Though we’ll never say no to a traditional sticky bun, these buns lean more savory than sweet.
 It makes for a festive and unique Friendsgiving recipe and, because you’re using two cans of crescent rolls, it falls in the easy recipes bucket.